Are you creating new habit loops?

-Habit loops are created through survival, emotion, and logic - our 3 brains.
+Habit loops are created in large part by our survival, emotion, and logic - our 3 brains.
 The brain stem, limbic system, and cortex.
+Behaviors that turn into habit loops start with a cue, then a routine, ending in reward.
+I'm going to keep this simple, but here are just a couple examples:

 Some people have a habit of eating ice cream before bed, especially in times of stress.
-This habit could have started as a tradition at your grandparents house over the summer months, but now eating ice cream at night has transcended to this warm and comforting feeling.
-Over time this act has developed into a self-soothing behavior.
+This habit could have started as a special treat at your grandparents house over the summer months, but now eating ice cream at night has transcended into this warm and comforting feeling... actually releasing feel good endorphins like dopamine.
+Over time this behavior can develop into a self-soothing ritual.
 That's emotion taking over.

-Here are just a few strategies I've discussed with my clients:
+Here are just a few strategies I've discussed with my clients to help keep them on track:

 1. Make sure you have a cutoff time for eating, I suggest 7 pm.